Green Infrastructure Toolkit

 District of Columbia's RiverSmart Program

-Toronto's Eco-Roof Incentive Program provides grants to commercial, industrial and institutional (ICI) property owners to improve the sustainability of Toronto's infrastructure and its resilience to climate change.
+The City of Toronto in Ontario, Canada Eco-Roof Incentive Program provides grants to commercial, industrial and institutional property owners to improve the sustainability of Toronto's infrastructure and its resilience to climate change.
 Financial incentives are provided for the construction of green roofs that support vegetation and cool roofs that reflect the sun's thermal energy.
-The program, launched in March 2009, supports the City's Climate Change Action Plan and complements the City's 'Green Roof Bylaw' and the 'Green Standard' by encouraging owners of existing buildings to retrofit their roofs.
+Launched in 2009, the program supports the City's Climate Change Action Plan and complements the City's 'Green Roof Bylaw' and the 'Green Standard' by encouraging owners of existing buildings to retrofit their roofs.

 Washington D.C.’s Department of Energy and Environment (DOEE) administers a variety of "RiverSmart" programs to fund projects that reduce stormwater runoff and water pollution.
 The programs provide financial incentives, in the form of grants and rebates, to fund green infrastructure projects that reduce and treat stormwater runoff from impervious surfaces.
 Although the RiverSmart program was developed to help the District address water pollution from stormwater runoff, it also supports climate resilience by diverting rainwater from the city’s stormwater system to manage increasingly heavy rainfall events.
 District property owners who install rain barrels, green roofs, permeable pavers, shade trees, and landscaping projects that reduce and/or treat stormwater runoff from impervious surfaces on their property are eligible for grants and rebates from these programs to offset the costs of the investment.